 I graduated from Washington University with a master degree in Information Management and from UMSL in Education Administration.
 In addition, I completed my Ph.D. in teaching and learning processes, also at UMSL.
 Currently, I am enrolled in the CAEL advanced leadership program at Harvard University.
-In 2001, I was employed by Saint Louis Public Schools as a computer teacher and later as an instructional coach.
-Currently I am pursuing a PhD in Education Technology, focusing on Computer Supported Collaborative Learning and also doing research assistantship related to the TLC lab at UMSL.
+In 2001, I was employed by Saint Louis Public Schools as a computer teacher and later as an academic instructional coach.
+Currently I am pursuing a PhD in Education focusing on educational practices.
 I was the 2006 Saint Louis Public School "Teacher of the Year" and Emerson Electric "Teaching for Excellence" recipient.
-The "Global Classroom Initiative" and "Virtual Professional Learning Community," are two research studies that I recently designed and implemented and which I am sharing and presenting at various educational conferences.
+The "Global Classroom Initiative" and "Virtual Professional Learning Community," are two research studies that I designed and implemented and which I presented at various national and international conferences.
 Additionally, I am also a FIRST Lego League State Championship Judge, a calling that makes me admire students' creativity, innovativeness and passion for scientific inquiry.
 Besides academics, my great passion consists in traveling, art, nature, and cultural exploration.
 Recently I published a book chapter in the "Handbook of Research: The Global Empowerment of Educators and Student Learning Through Action Research" (2021).
 This research was presented at several international conferences.

 WHAT IS AN AIC?